nfasano/bash_scripts_for_HPC/README.md

 **Files in this repository:**
   - MultiSub.sh - a bash script used to submit batches of simulations through the Slurm scheduler on Princeton's HPC cluster.
 Some features of this file are detailed below
+  - sub - a bash script used to submit a job through the Slurm scheduler
+  - Executable and input files to run simulations (used to demonstrate the MultiSub.sh functionality)
     - epoch1d - executable file for EPOCH particle-in-cell code
     - input.deck - input file for EPOCH code containing a list of variables, simulation parameters, and variables to be dumped
-  - sub - a bash script used to submit a job through the Slurm scheduler
     - deck.file - a text file containing the directory where output files should be dumped
   - README.txt - this text file

 ### Header for the MultiSub.sh script